-OTA 201 F Principles of Occupational Therapy Practice: Children and Adolescents (4-2) 5 Credits
+Principles of Occupational Therapy Practice: Children and Adolescents (4-2)

 This course will provide a review of human development from birth through adolescence, with emphasis on occupational performance of typical and atypical individuals.
-Topics include: theory and application, frames of reference, observation skills, assessment, adapting, intervention, documentation, the occupational therapy process, evidence-based practice, ethics and roles of the Occupational Therapist and Occupational Therapy Assistant in service delivery and in various practice settings.
-A course fee will apply.
-(Prerequisite: OTA 116; Co-requisites: OTA 131 and OTA 140)
+Topics include: theory and application, frames of reference, observation skills, assessment, adapting, intervention, documentation, the occupational therapy process. evidence-based practice, ethics and roles of the Occupational Therapist and Occupational Therapy Assistant in service delivery and in various practice settings.
+A course fee will (Prerequisite: OTA 116; Co-requisites: OTA 131 and OTA apply.
+140)

-OTA 211 S Principles of Occupational Therapy Practice: Mental Health (3-4) 5 Credits
+Principles of Occupational Therapy Practice: Mental Health (3-4) 5 Credits